BackstagecrewIS/BackstagecrewIS.github.io/README.md

 ## Design Strategy

 ### The strategy plane:
+**What are you aiming to achieve in the first place and for whom?**

-The website is for The Alexandra Hotel as a simple online advertisement of what is available when you visit the pub.
+The website is for The Alexandra Hotel as a simple online advertisement of what is available when a customer visits the pub.

+The users will be a mixture of local regular visitors and tourists / travellers visiting the area.

 ### The scope plane:
+**Which features, based on information from the strategy plane, do you want to include in your design?**

 #### Must Have
-Some information about the pub.
+A welcome message and some information about the pub.
-The pub serves a range of beers and would like to give information about each of them.
+The pub serves a range of regular beers and would like to give information about each of them.

 The pub serves a large range of continental bottled beers and would like to have a list of these available.
-The pub has three guest rooms where customers can stay the night and would like to show information about them.
+The pub has three guest rooms where visitors can stay the night and would like to show information about them.

 #### Could Have
 A simple contact form would be useful for people to enquire about room bookings.